deadlysyn/neovimrc/README.md

 [NERD Tree](https://github.com/scrooloose/nerdtree), [ctrlp](https://github.com/ctrlpvim/ctrlp.vim)),
 opting for [fzf](https://github.com/junegunn/fzf) as a more efficient Swiss Army knife.

-Hopefully you find this useful...
-If not directly, at least as a starting point for your own customization!

 ## Dependencies

 Out of the box, this configuration requires the following: